N-AO5/HO_training_notes/04 Work and Study/triage.md

 7. open up finder and cmd + shift + G and paste the path for the file
 8. open it up in vscode or a text editor
-9. cmd + find and search the sentence that was in the error
+9. cmd + find and search the sentence that was in the error MUST BE CANCELLLATION REQUREST
 10. within that event history
 11. Due to unescaped characters needs updated to \\\ rather than one \